-Kellyanne Conway to leave White House, cites desire to focus on family
+Conway to leave White House, cites desire to focus on family

 Conway’s announcement comes on the eve of the Republican National Convention as Trump seeks to gain momentum for a tough reelection battle ahead.

-Conway has been intimately involved in the convention planning, and will be speaking Wednesday night about the theme of “everyday heroes.”
+She has been intimately involved in the convention planning, and will be speaking Wednesday night about the theme of “everyday heroes.”
 She spent Saturday at the campaign headquarters in her personal capacity.

+Conway outlasted many of her colleagues from the campaign and the White House to become one of Trump’s longest-serving aides, proving herself to be a survivor in a workplace that has had historic levels of turnover.

 The Conways became an object of fascination as George Conway ramped up his criticism of the president in 2018 while Kellyanne Conway remained a top adviser to Trump.